cyber-wojtek/BitSet/README.md

-# BitSet Class for C, C++ and Python
+# BitSet Classes for C, C++ and Python

-This project implements an efficient BitSet Class for C, C++ and Python.
+This project implements an efficient BitSet Classes for C, C++ and Python.

 Note: This project aims to be the most efficient and performant, prioritizing performance over user-friendliness.
 None of the data members are private/protected for the sake of efficiency, and this will not change across the project.